jschhie/Airline-Reservation-System/README.md

 This program expects two command line arguments as follows: ```./airline.out flights.csv```.
 The CSV file is to contain  information for each flight instance.
 The expected CSV format is detailed in the [next section](https://github.com/jschhie/airline-reserv/#input-csv-file-formatting).

 Additionally, a sample ```passengers.dat``` file has been provided in the /refs/ directory.
 This binary file holds default  flight reservations prior to runtime.
 The user may also replace this with an empty file to simulate complete vacancy for each flight.
-In this case, each flight would be initialized with zero passengers, or pre-existing bookings.
+In this case, each flight would be initialized with zero passengers.

 #### Input CSV File Formatting